Mihir K. Roy: Post-Independence

 After the Independence of India, Roy transferred to the Indian Navy.
 He earned his watchkeeping ticket on board the R-class destroyer INS Rajput (D141).
 He was promoted lieutenant on 16 February 1951, and in that year was among the first batch of five officers to be sent to the United Kingdom to train as naval aviators.
 A part of the No. 8 RN observer course, he stood first in flying and ground subjects and was awarded his wings on 12 May 1952 at RNAS St Merryn (HMS Vulture).
 He also received letters of commendation from the First Sea Lord and Chief of the Naval Staff Admiral of the Fleet Rhoderick McGrigor.
 He attended the long photography course at RNAS Ford and the operational intelligence course at RAF Wyton before being sent on attachment to RNAS Eglinton (HMS Gannet).
 After his training, he returned to India and was part of the fledgling naval air arm.
-On 10 October 1953, the first Presidential fleet review took place at Bombay.
+On 10 October 1953, the first President's fleet review took place at Bombay.
 A Short Sealand aircraft carried out a successful water landing after saluting the President Dr. Rajendra Prasad.
 The aircraft was piloted by Lieutenant Commander Y. N. Singh with Roy as crew.

 On 1 February 1955, Roy took command of the Fleet Requirement Unit (FRU) as its fourth commanding officer.
 The FRU was the first unit of the Indian Naval Air Arm which in 1959 was commissioned as INAS 550.
-Promoted substantive lieutenant-commander on 16 February 1959, Roy was in command of the FRU for two years, until February 1957.
+Roy was in command of the FRU for two years, until February 1957.
+He was promoted substantive lieutenant-commander on 16 February 1959.
 In early 1961, India's first aircraft carrier was being acquired from the UK.
 INS Vikrant was commissioned on 4 March 1961 at 1000 hours by Vijaya Lakshmi Pandit, the High Commissioner of India to the United Kingdom.
 The Vikrant sailed from Belfast for Portsmouth in March 1961 and then to Portland for sea trials.
 Two aircraft squadrons were to be formed to embark on the carrier – the INAS 300 formed in the UK consisting of Hawker Sea Hawk jet fighters and the INAS 310 formed in France consisting of the Bréguet 1050 Alizé Anti-submarine warfare aircraft.